How to hire a virtual personal assistant for any business

 What is a virtual assistant?

-A Virtual Assistant can theoretically do something that does not require their physical presence as long as they have the appropriate experience, expertise, and equipment.
+A virtual assistant can theoretically do something that does not require their physical presence as long as they have the appropriate experience, expertise, and equipment.

 Virtual administrative assistant

-These virtual assistants work similarly to your office managers.
+These outsourced personal assistants work similarly to your office managers.
 The only difference is that they work from home and are unable to communicate in person.

 Specialized virtual assistant